-To provide a picture of the impact of the judicial system on crime, statistics are produced on convictions in the form of judicial decisions in district courts or decisions from a prosecutor on sentences and prosecutions.
-The statistics provide information on the sex of convicted persons, age and previous charges as well as main crimes and main penalties.
-The statistics give a picture of the level of the convictions, the structure and development as well as the use of the penalty system.
+To provide a picture of the reactions of the judicial system on crime, statistics are produced on convictions in the form of judicial decisions in district courts or decisions from a prosecutor on sentences and prosecutions.
+Among other things, the statistics provide information on sex of convicted persons, age and previous charges as well as main crimes and main penalties of the convictions.
+The statistics also give a picture of the level of the convictions, the structure and development and are used to follow up and analyse the application of the system of penalties in the courts.
 The statistics in this area are produced annually and are broken down by county as well as district courts and the office of the public prosecutor.